History of Texas: Encroachment

 During the American Revolution, Texas and the Tejanos helped the Americans in the fights in British West Florida.
 Unlike East Florida, Texas supported U.S. independence by also fighting in New Orleans and other campaigns in the Gulf of Mexico.

 In 1799, Spain gave Louisiana back to France in exchange for the promise of a throne in central Italy.
 Although the agreement was signed on October 1, 1800, it did not go into effect until 1802.
 The following year, Napoleon sold Louisiana to the United States.
 The original agreement between Spain and France had not explicitly specified the borders of Louisiana, and the descriptions in the documents were ambiguous and contradictory.
 The United States insisted that its purchase also included most of West Florida and all of Texas.

 Thomas Jefferson claimed that Louisiana stretched west to the Rocky Mountains and included the entire watershed of the Mississippi and Missouri Rivers and their tributaries, and that the southern border was the Rio Grande.
 Spain maintained that Louisiana extended only as far as Natchitoches, and that it did not include the Illinois Territory.
 Texas was again considered a buffer province, this time between New Spain and the United States.
 The disagreement would continue until the signing of the 1819 Adams–Onís Treaty, at which point Spain gave Florida to the United States in return for undisputed control of Texas.

 During much of the dispute with the United States, governance of New Spain was in question.
-In 1808, Napoleon forced the Spanish king to abdicate the throne and appointed Joseph Bonaparte as the new monarch.
+In 1808, Napoleon forced the Spanish king to abdicate the throne and appointed his brother Joseph Bonaparte as the new monarch.
 A shadow government operated out of Cadiz during Joseph's reign.
 Revolutionaries within Mexico and the United States unsuccessfully combined to declare Texas and Mexico independent.

 Spanish troops reacted harshly, looting the province and executing any Tejanos accused of having Republican tendencies.
 By 1820 fewer than 2,000 Hispanic citizens remained in Texas.
 The situation did not normalize until 1821, when Agustin de Iturbide launched a drive for Mexican Independence.
 Texas became a part of the newly independent nation without any violence or physical conflict, ending the period of Spanish Texas.